 - Guarantee of expertise.
 As a rule, outstaffed professionals work for big adtech providers for quite a long time.
 They deepen their knowledge at summits and regularly polish skills while performing day-to-day work.

 - Well-orchestrated campaigns.
 In order to be effective online advertising needs carefully designed ad operation strategies according to which work will be adjusted.
-Outsourced ad ops create and successfully execute such strategies.
+People employed in ad operations create and successfully execute strategies for campaign management.

 - Long-term collaboration.
 It will depend on the conditions of the contract you negotiate but in general it is possible to hire ad operation professionals that will work side-by-side with your in-staff team for a long time.